dbt-labs/docs.getdbt.com/website/docs/faqs/troubleshooting/gitignore.md

 ---
 title: Why can't I checkout a branch or create a new branch?
-Description: "Add or fill in gitignore file"
+description: "Add or fill in gitignore file"
 sidebar_label: 'Unable to checkout or create branch'
 id: gitignore
 ---